darthchild/darthchild/README.md

 - 👋 Hi, I’m @darthchild
-- 👀 I’m interested in Python, Java & C#
+- 👀 I’m interested in C, Java and Python
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Android
 - 💞️ I’m looking to collaborate on ...